Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Introduction

 \section{Introduction}

-The ability to process signals in an efficient and robust manner is a cornerstone of engineering and technology, from audio and speech recognition, to computer design and communications~\cite{oppenheim1999discrete,proakis2007digital}.
+The ability to process signals in an efficient and robust manner is a cornerstone of engineering and technology, from audio and speech recognition, to computer design and communications~\cite{proakis2007digital,oppenheim1999discrete}.
 In the wake of modern computers, sophisticated frameworks and algorithms have been developed to process classical signals, including the fast Fourier transform~\cite{van1992computational}, Shannon sampling~\cite{marks2012introduction}, and filter design~\cite{winder2002analog}.

-Classical signal processing has benefited from both \emph{digital} and \emph{analog} computing devices~\cite{maclennan2007review,cowan2005vlsi,haensch2018next,vergis1986complexity}.
-While digital signal processing enables the processing of discretized signals, analog signal processing is particularly useful for processing continuous signals, such as audio and speech data~\cite{shuvo2020analog,gold2011speech,ambardar1995analog}.
-Hybrid analog-digital computing~\cite{sharpeshkar2010ultra,kester2003mixed} has also shown great promise, with notable applications in improving energy efficiency and solving nonlinear partial differential equations~\cite{guo2016energy,huang2017hybrid}.
+Classical signal processing has benefited from both \emph{digital} and \emph{analog} computing devices~\cite{haensch2018next}.
+While digital signal processing enables the processing of discretized signals, analog signal processing is used for processing continuous signals, such as audio and speech data~\cite{gold2011speech}.
+Hybrid analog-digital computing~\cite{kester2003mixed} has also shown great promise, with notable applications in improving energy efficiency~\cite{sharpeshkar2010ultra, guo2016energy}.

-In contrast to the classical setting, quantum systems, governed by the laws of quantum mechanics, exhibit fundamentally different behavior than their classical counterparts and have been shown to facilitate more powerful models of computation than classical computers~\cite{Nielsen_Chuang,preskill1998lecture,kitaev2002classical}.
+In contrast to the classical setting, quantum systems, governed by the laws of quantum mechanics, exhibit fundamentally different behavior than their classical counterparts and have been shown to facilitate more powerful models of computation than classical computers~\cite{Nielsen_Chuang}.
 It is therefore natural to ask if quantum computation can process signals more efficiently and powerfully than classical methods.\footnote{In posing this question, we are interested in processing quantum signals (quantum amplitudes) using quantum resources, rather than processing classical signals on a quantum computer.}